Which city is cheaper, Milan or Barcelona?

 Known for shopping, Milan draws large crowds to its stores.
 Famous as the fashion capital of Italy, shopping is the thing to do here.
 There are many streets that are lined with the biggest designers in fashion.
 Make sure you check out Via Monte Napoleone, Via Della Spiga, and Corso Buenos Aires.

-Both Barcelona and Milan are fun to visit with kids.
+Both Barcelona and Milan are notable to visit with kids.

 Milan is a family-friendly city.
 The city has a science museum and a children's museum, MuBa, that is great for the kids.
 There are also a number of parks to explore as well as playgrounds where the kids and get out their energy.

-Barcelona is a mecca for backpackers and budget travelers.
+A large number of backpackers visit Barcelona, as it is a very popular city for budget travelers.
 There are many hostels around town, each with its own personality.
 Many of the hostels also organize activities or dinners for guests so it's easy to meet other travelers.
+Backpackers will also appreciate the young vibe and late night party venues that keep the city fun and entertaining.

-Barcelona and Milan are both good destinations for students and younger travelers.
+Barcelona and Milan are both world-class destinations for students and younger travelers.

 Milan is a very popular place to visit for students.
 It is one of the more popular city's for international students in Italy.
 It is very livable with a lot of culture and a fun nightlife, so you're sure to have the experience of a lifetime.

-It's very easy to get around on foot in Milan.
+It is easy to get around Milan on foot.
 In particular, the city center is walkable.

 Each neighborhood in Barcelona has its own distinct appeal, so there are pleny of areas to explore.
-It's also a great beach destination, too.
+Make sure you visit the old town while you're here.
 This city offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.

 You'll find nightlife and live music around the city of Milan.
 Visiting the old town is also a must.
 One day is a great amount of time to relax and see the many things that Milan has to offer.
 It has many unique tourist attractions and fascinating things to do.